 - Paro International Airport is Bhutan’s only international airport, located about 6-7 km from Ta Dzong.

 - Taxis are available right outside the terminal.
-A ride to the museum takes around 15-20 minutes, depending on traffic, and fares aren't metered, so it’s best to agree ahead.
+A ride to the museum takes around 15-20 minutes, depending on traffic, and fares aren't metered, so it’s best to agree ahead of time.

 - If you’ve arranged a passport-and-drop service via a tour, they’ll likely pick you up here as well.